 Feeds on grasses, clover and other herbs, and occasionally insects.

 The Australian Wood Duck is found in grasslands, open woodlands, wetlands, flooded pastures and along the coast in inlets and bays.

-They form monogamous breeding pairs that stay together year round.
+They form monogamous breeding pairs that stay together year-round.
+The breeding season is September - November.
 It nests in tree holes, above or near water, often re-using the same site.
-Both parents feed young and young birds remain with them up to a month.
+The female will produce 8 - 10 eggs and incubate the eggs for approximately 28 days.